-Max’s dog, a Labrador Retriever named “Kona,” has already received thousands of hours of training as a diabetic alert dog and it will continue to learn under the careful guidance of a certified trainer from Service Dogs by Warren Retrievers, “SDWR,” and through the rapport it develops Max.
-SDWR has a mission to provide specially-bred and trained dogs for adults and children with invisible disabilities like Autism, PTSD, Seizure Disorders, and Diabetes.
+Christina’s dog, a Labrador Retriever named “Jack,” has already received thousands of hours of training as a diabetic alert dog and it will continue to learn under the careful guidance of a certified trainer from Service Dogs by Warren Retrievers (SDWR) and through the rapport it develops with Christina and her parents, Lori and Larry.
+SDWR has a mission to provide specially bred and trained dogs for adults and children with invisible disabilities like Autism, PTSD, Seizure Disorders, and Diabetes.

-Max was diagnosed with Type 1 Diabetes 4 years ago and has lived with the daily challenges of this life-threatening disease.
-Unlike Type 2 diabetes that can often be controlled with a balanced diet and watching one’s weight, Type 1 is caused when a virus attacks and permanently shuts down a person’s pancreas causing them to need insulin 24 hours a day.
+Christina was diagnosed with Type 1 Diabetes, also referred to as “Juvenile Diabetes,” when she was just 5 years old.
+Since then, she has lived with the daily challenges of this life-threatening disease.
+Unlike Type 2 diabetes, which can often be controlled with a balanced diet and watching one’s weight, Type 1 is caused when a virus attacks and permanently shuts down a person’s pancreas, causing them to need insulin 24 hours a day.

-“When Max’s blood glucose begins to fluctuate, his service dog will pick up the scent and give the alert for ‘high’ or ‘low’ blood glucose levels.”
-Max has noted that he has become frequently less able to "feel" his blood glucose levels fluctuation.
+Often diabetics don't "feel" their blood sugar fluctuation and their bodies are slow to react to how their insulin pumps have been programmed.
 These events can lead to dangerous lows, which can result in seizures, coma, and even death.
 Implanted glucose monitoring systems are often 20 minutes behind an alert dog’s sense of the glucose movement.
 Electronic systems measure parts per million while alert dogs have been shown to scent parts per trillion.

-Kona will also work with the SDWR trainers and Max towards public access certification.
-Dan Warren is quick to point out that, “all the incredible services these dogs can provide are through progression, hard work and dedication of the Organization and the family who must work together to build on training foundations and fundamentals.
+Jack will also work with the SDWR trainers and Christina toward public access certification.
+Dan Warren is quick to point out that “all the incredible services these dogs can provide are through progression, hard work and dedication of the Organization and the family, who must work together to build on training foundations and fundamentals.
 This is about an 18-month training program.”

 Source: Service Dogs by Warren Retrievers